alst74/CaaS/README.md

 - Virtualbox
 - ansible

-You will get a docker swarm (docker-ee engine) and an easy way for installing UCP and/or DTR.
+You will get a docker swarm (docker-ee engine) and an easy way for installing UCP and/or DTR.<br>
+As all this is based on Virtualbox and trial license, you shouldn't run this in production without proper knowledge ;D<br>

 Todo:
 - [x] Setup simple swarm mode with managers and workers